Manogna824/compiler-directed-branch-prediction-riscv/README.md

 | Strlen | 91 | 39 | 20 | 0.429 |
 | Matrix Multiply | 91 | 40 | 14 | 0.711 |

 > **Scope note:** The hint-bit modified architecture has currently been implemented and benchmarked against the baseline for the **Fibonacci** kernel only.
-Extending the hint-bit comparison to selection sort, bitcount, strlen, and matrix multiply is planned as future work — see [Limitations](#limitations--future-work).
+Extending the hint-bit comparison to selection sort, bitcount, strlen, and matrix multiply is planned as future work.

 ## Hardware Validation (Zybo Z7-10 FPGA)